prejeshs/personalized-email-aws/README.md

 # Serverless Email Automation using AWS

 This project implements a serverless solution to automate personalized email delivery using AWS cloud services.
-It leverages AWS Lambda, SES, DynamoDB, CloudWatch, and IAM to send templated emails tailored to individual user preferences.
+It integrates AWS Lambda, SES, DynamoDB, CloudWatch, and IAM to send templated newsletter emails tailored to individual user preferences.

 ## Features